 - Conflict between different family members who may not be able to attend at the same time, e.g. in situations of domestic violence.

-Where a worker from any agency believes a family member should be excluded, representation must be made to the Chairperson, as soon as possible and at least three working days before the meeting.
+Where a worker from any agency believes a family member should be excluded, representation must be made to the Chair, as soon as possible and at least three working days before the meeting.
 The agency concerned must indicate which of the above grounds is believed to be met and the information or evidence to support this.
-The Chairperson must consider the representation carefully and may need to take legal advice.
+The Chair must consider the representation carefully and may need to take legal advice.

 Any exclusion period should be for the minimum duration necessary and must be clearly noted in the conference records.

-Where a parent is on bail, or subject to an active Police investigation, it is the responsibility of the Chairperson to ensure that the Police can fully present their information and views whilst at the same time allowing the parents to participate as fully as circumstances allow.
+Where a parent is on bail, or subject to an active Police investigation, it is the responsibility of the Chair to ensure that the Police can fully present their information and views whilst at the same time allowing the parents to participate as fully as circumstances allow.

-If, prior to the conference, the Chairperson has decided to exclude a parent or family member, this must be communicated in writing with information on how s/he may make their views known, how s/he will be told the outcome of the conference and about the complaints procedure.
+If, prior to the conference, the Chair has decided to exclude a parent or family member, this must be communicated in writing with information on how s/he may make their views known, how s/he will be told the outcome of the conference and about the complaints procedure.

 Those excluded should be provided with a copy of the social workers report to the conference and be provided with the opportunity to have their views recorded and presented to the conference.